rbmathis/azurecodegpt/README.md

 You can select some code in the editor, right click on it and choose one of the following **shortcuts** from the context menu:
 #### Commands:
-- `Ask AzureCodeGPT`: will provide a prompt for you to enter any query
+- `Ask azurecodegpt-auth`: will provide a prompt for you to enter any query
-- `AzureCodeGPT: Explain selection`: will explain what the selected code does
+- `azurecodegpt-auth: Explain selection`: will explain what the selected code does
-- `AzureCodeGPT: Refactor selection`: will try to refactor the selected code
+- `azurecodegpt-auth: Refactor selection`: will try to refactor the selected code
-- `AzureCodeGPT: Find problems`: looks for problems/errors in the selected code, fixes and explains them
+- `azurecodegpt-auth: Find problems`: looks for problems/errors in the selected code, fixes and explains them
-- `AzureCodeGPT: Optimize selection`: tries to optimize the selected code
+- `azurecodegpt-auth: Optimize selection`: tries to optimize the selected code

-`Ask AzureCodeGPT` is also available when nothing is selected.
+`Ask azurecodegpt-auth` is also available when nothing is selected.
 For the other four commands, you can **customize the exact prompt** that will be sent to the AI by editing the extension settings in VSCode Preferences.